OshFrosch/Billbee-GSheets-Integration/README.md

 # Billbee Google Sheets Integration

-This repository reads and processes data from the billbee API and imports it to google sheets with modular authentification.
-The SetUp is exeptionally easy reagarding Google.
-You just have to LogIn via your Google Account.
+This repository reads and processes data from the billbee API and imports it to google sheets.
+The pipeline will automatically ask you to login with your Google credentials via integrating with the Google authentification serviceto be able to write to your GSheets.
+This pipeline will fetch live data and keep the sheet up to date.

 ## Setup